TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/special_facilities.rst

 - *org.python.pypi.<my module name>*
 - *com.<my company name>.<my module name>*

-To achieve optimal CPython compatibility, an exception is made for modules that are part of the CPython distribution, e.g.
+To achieve optimal CPython compatibility, an exception is made for modules that are part of the CPython distribution, e.g. *math*.

 Note that Transcrypt is meant be to used with JavaScript rather than Python libraries, to keep it lightweight.
 Nevertheless porting (part of) some standard libraries might be handy.
 If you do, you're invited to make them available via PyPi, using 'Transcrypt' in your keyword list.